 Where a Contingent exceeds approximately 50 people, a Contingent Management Team (CMT) will be established to divide the responsibilities for the Contingent.
-All members of the Contingent Management Team will report to the Contingent Leader.
-Positions may be established to cover aspects of contingent management, including Finance, Administration, Personnel, Hospitality, Tours, Activities, Transport, Quartermaster, etc. The structure of the Contingent Management Team will be up to the Contingent Executive but must not become an administrative or financial burden on the Contingent.
+Positions may be established to cover aspects of Contingent management, including Finance, Administration, Personnel, Hospitality, Tours, Activities, Transport, Quartermaster, etc. The structure of the Contingent Management Team will be up to the Contingent Executive but must not become an administrative or financial burden on the Contingent.

-All additional members of the Contingent Management Team are appointed by the Contingent Leader in consultation with the International Commissioner of Australia.
+For smaller Contingents, all additional members of the Contingent Management Team are appointed by the Contingent Leader in consultation with the International Commissioner of Australia.